 Do you ever feel that if you could just get more leads, your sales problems would be solved?
-We have a creative solution – recycle!
+We have a solution – recycle!

-Take some time to clearly identify your lead qualification criteria, and if possible develop a lead scoring process.
-Rather than chasing every possible option, work to quickly disqualify leads that aren’t worth your time.
-That will give you more time and energy to spend on the best leads.
+So by rather than chasing every possible option, work to quickly disqualify leads that are not worth the time.
+And if this task feels too daunting or confusing to start, then start by creating a qualifying criteria.
+This will ultimately give you more bandwidth and energy to spend on the best leads.

 The Ultimate Guide to Sales Targeting

 How to Attract and Pursue the Right Leads for Your Business Download Now

 Have you ever identified your top lead sources?
 What about your top referral sources?
 Not just where you got the most leads, but where you got the best leads, the ones that turned into great clients.

 One simple but powerful exercise is to map lead sources two levels back.
 For example, if you met Donna as a referral from Patrick, where did you first meet Patrick?
 If you met Jon at a specific networking event, where did you first hear of that event?

 This exercise will give you multiple lead sources to reuse, and you may identify some lead sources that were more valuable than you’d previously realized.